psaia/react-serial-forms/README.md

 # Serial Forms

-Forms don't have to be horrible.
-This module is a light abstraction over [React forms](https://facebook.github.io/react/docs/forms.html) that allows for customizable layouts for various types of data schemas.
+This library is a light abstraction over
+[React forms](https://facebook.github.io/react/docs/forms.html) that allows for customizable layouts for various types of data schemas.
 Serial Forms decouples the input itself from the data it generates by creating a serialized object